 Mrs. Burns’ professional honors include being a recipient of the 1995 Smithville ISD Superintendent’s Extra Mile Award, the 1996 Outstanding Conservation Teacher from the Bastrop County Soil & Water Conservation District, the 1996 & 1997 Excellence in Education Award from Smithville High School, 1995 Colorado River Watch Network River Watch Strider, 1999 Colorado Writer Award from the Colorado River Watch Network, 2010 Honorary Chapter Sweetheart from the Smithville FFA, 2013 Dean’s Roundtable Outstanding Educator Award from Texas A&M University, and she also received an Honorary Lone Star FFA Degree from the Texas FFA Association in 2014.

 Mrs. Burns currently serves as the District Executive Chair for UIL District 20-4A.
 She also serves as a member of the UIL music regional executive board.
 Mrs. Burns serves on the Texas Association of Mid-Size Schools ( TAMS) as a regional chairman and is a member of the Texas Council of Women School Executives.
 She continues to be active in the Texas Association of Rural Schools (TARS) and the Texas Association of Community Schools (TACS).
-Mrs. Burns will begin service to the Smithville Chamber of Commerce Board during the 2021-2022 school year.
+Mrs. Burns began service, as an Ex-Officio Member, to the Smithville Chamber of Commerce Board in January of 2022.

 Mrs. Burns’ experience, leadership, and dedication to students continues to serve SISD students, staff, and the community as the Superintendent of SISD.
 Her love of teaching has led her to encourage all students to be taught with the goal of learning to open doors to the future.
 She believes in serving students, staff, parents, and the community.